ClassicPress/ClassicPress/README.md

 We are working on several ways to recognize people for their contributions to ClassicPress.
 In the meantime, you can view a list of code contributions [here on GitHub](https://github.com/ClassicPress/ClassicPress/compare/LAST_WP_COMMIT...develop).

+Would you like to help?
+[Here is how you can start](../documentation/.github/contributing.md).

 ## Donate to support ClassicPress

 Support the ClassicPress project by making a [[donation](https://donate.classicpress.net/)]! 🙏